-When asked how he was capable of getting such amazing images on a consistent basis, Arthur “Weegee” Fellig replied “Simple. f/8 and be there.”
-Since that time this simple statement has become the mantra of Documentary Photography, held as scripture, writ in stone.
+When asked how he was capable of getting such amazing images on a consistent basis, Arthur “Weegee” Fellig replied, “Simple. f/8 and be there.”
+Since that time, this simple statement has become the mantra of Documentary Photography, held as scripture, writ in stone.

 “f/8 and Be There” is a very simple statement that addresses two very important aspects of documentary photography.
-The first is technical, the second a bit more philosophical.
+The first is technical, and the second is a bit more philosophical.
 Let’s start with the technical aspect.

 f/8

-Most documentary photography is done on 35mm based systems using a 35mm lens.
-It’s a classic focal length for this sort of work, so classic that Fuji in it’s excellent X100 chose this angle of view for that camera.
+Most documentary photography is done on 35 mm-based systems using a 35mm lens.
+It’s a classic focal length for this sort of work, so classic that Fuji, in its excellent X100, chose this angle of view for that camera.
 Leica’s entire reputation as a company is almost entirely based on its 35mm Summicron for the Leica M rangefinder.

 From left to right: Nikon, Canon, and Voigtlander’s 35mm f/1.4 lenses.

 Zone focusing takes advantage of what is called the hyperfocal point.
-Basically, all lenses of a given focal length and aperture when focused to a specific point will have a zone of focus in which items in that zone will appear in sharp focus.
+Basically, all lenses of a given focal length and aperture, when focused to a specific point, will have a zone of focus in which items in that zone will appear in sharp focus.
 As an example a 35mm lens set at f/8 and focused to about 17 feet will have everything between 9 feet to infinity in reasonably sharp focus.

 On the other hand, a 50mm lens set to the same values would have everything from 11 feet to 34 feet in focus, while a 21mm lens would have everything from 4.5 feet out to infinity in focus.
-To help determine what the zone of focus is at a given aperture most prime lenses on the market today have a depth of field scale.
+To help determine what the zone of focus is at a given aperture, most prime lenses on the market today have a depth-of-field scale.
 This is that list of numbers that seem to repeat on the lens symmetrically, as shown in the examples below.

 35mm lens set to the hyperfocal at f/8.
 The red area shows the range of focus at f/8.